ankr/dotfiles/README.md

 My dot files.
 Their contents is brought together from all parts of the internet!

-Also, here's a link for my [Sublimt Text 3 settings](https://gist.github.com/ankr/7074925).

 ## Installation

+Look here for the [installation of Sublime Text settings](https://github.com/ankr/dotfiles/sublime).

 ### 1. Clone repository
 ```git clone git@github.com:ankr/dotfiles.git ~/.dotfiles```